Do Go On - 425 - The WWI Christmas Truce

 You're our little present.

-And I just made a call out for these facts, quotes,
+And I just made a call out for these facts, quotes and questions, lot.

 So these have all come in hot off the presses.

-So when you say you don't read that, hot off the
+So when you say you don't read them, hot off the pressures.

-Captain C. Pants and the Kitty Cat Brigade.
+Captain Sea Pants and the Kitty Cat Brigade.

 Oh, Cheryl just had that ready to go.

-Like you asked for these a few minutes ago,
+Like, you asked for this a few minutes ago.

 Cheryl had that.